Itsmanikandan73/Itsmanikandan73/README.md

 ## About me

-My name is Itsmanikandan73, I'm a self-taught learner . welcome to my gitHub page
+I'm a self-taught learner. welcome to my gitHub page

+I'm currently working on Binary AND decimal convertion tool

 I'm currently learning Nasm x86(32-bit) assembly language

 I'm looking for help with build base 2 computer emulator

 <!--
 **Itsmanikandan73/Itsmanikandan73** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.